losizm/little-security/README.md

 assert(user.test(GroupPermission("staff")))
 ```

-You may use of these permissions in your application.
-For example, a document
+You may use these permissions in your application.
+For example, a document store
-store could be implemented giving a single user read/write permissions,
+could be implemented giving a single user read/write permissions, while allowing
-while allowing other users in her group read permission only.
+other users in her group read permission only.

 ```scala
 import little.security._